Pure extension of the theta divisor over the moduli space of abelian varieties: The arithmetic cases

 Now, let $X$ be an snc log scheme over $\cc$ with boundary divisor $D$ and complement $U = X \setminus |D|$.
-Let $(M,\|\cdot\|)$ be a continuously metrised line bundle over $U$ and assume that $(M,\|\cdot\|)$ extends as an (orbi-)psh $\qq$-line bundle over $X$.
-Following the constructions in \cite[Chapter~5]{chern-weil} we have a functorial log b-line bundle, more specifically, a \emph{toroidal b-line bundle} in the language of loc.\,cit., denoted $\overline{(M,\|\cdot\|)}$ over $X$ dictated by the Lelong numbers of the metric $\|\cdot\|_M$ near the generic points of $D$.
+Let $(M,\|\cdot\|)$ be a continuously metrised line bundle over $U$ and assume that $(M,\|\cdot\|)$ extends as a psh $\qq$-line bundle over the orbifold $X$.
+Following the constructions in \cite[Chapter~5]{chern-weil}, one defines a log Weil b-divisor

+where $s$ is a rational section of $M$, $P$ ranges over all prime divisors on all log modifications of $X$, and $\nu(\| \cdot \|, \eta_P)$ denotes the Lelong number of (any local potential of) the metric $\| \cdot \|$ at the generic point $\eta_P$ of $P$.
+Assuming that the log Weil b-divisor $\mathbb{D}(M, \| \cdot \|, s)$ is continuous in the sense of Definition~\ref{def:continuous_log_Weil_b}, we obtain a continuous log b-line bundle, and hence a log adelic line bundle over $X$.
+We denote it by $\overline{(M,\|\cdot\|)}$.